In this article

 Questions to ask about next steps

-To get clarity on next steps and whether you've missed anything, we recommend asking the interviewer the following questions:
+To get clarity on the next steps and whether you've missed anything, we recommend asking the interviewer the following questions:

 - What are the next steps?
 Get an understanding of what might happen next.
-Will you need be invited to meet more of the team?
+Will you be invited to meet more of the team?
 Is there another round of interviews?
 Find out and set your expectations accordingly.

-While you shouldn't be afraid to ask tough interview questions, there are some general things you should avoid:
+While you shouldn't be afraid to ask tough questions, there are some general things you should avoid:

 - Complicated or multi-part questions: They're hard to follow and even harder to answer.
 Try to keep each question focused on a specific point.

 - Asking what the company does: This is a huge red flag that you haven't done your research.
-You should always show respect to yourself and the company you're interviewing with by investing time into research the company before you apply.
+You should always show respect to yourself and the company you're interviewing with by investing time into researching the company before you apply.